-NTASC total operating expenses for the year ended December 31, 2009, decreased by 7.7% from the previous year.
-The decrease was primarily due to a reduction in interest and fiscal charges paid on long term debt and a decrease in general government expenses.
+NTASC total operating expenses for the year ended December 31, 2010, increased by 6.2% from the previous year.
+The increase was primarily due to an increase in interest and fiscal charges paid on long term debt.

-As presented in Figure 3, NTASC's most significant expense items are interest and fiscal charges and general government, which comprised 98.0% and 2.0%, respectively, of total expenses for the year ended December 31, 2009, as compared with 98.0% and 2.0%, respectively, for the year ended December 31, 2008.
+As presented in Figure 3, NTASC's most significant expense items are interest and fiscal charges and general government, which comprised 98.0% and 2.0%, respectively, of total expenses for both the year ended December 31, 2010 and the year ended December 31, 2009.